AlexSyzov/goit-js-hw-01/README.md

-# goit-react-hw-02-feedback
+# goit-react-hw-03-image-finder
-For JS homework in GoIT
+For React homework in GoIT